OtavioPiza/OtavioPiza/README.md

 ### About me:

 I am a currently a student at Purdue University double majoring in Data and Computer Science.
 My interests are in machine inteligence, software engenieering, and algorithms.
+My curriculum is available <a href='https://drive.google.com/file/d/1IQp1kk96pS9DpaCHb6aoh93PMQBvU-nS/view?usp=sharing'>here</a>.

 - 🔭 I’m currently working on an Algorithm Visualizer
 - 🌱 I’m currently learning PyTorch